COVID + Credit: Keeping Up with Credit Card Debt During a Financial Crisis

 - Avoid canceling your credit cards, even if you're not using them

 If you're trying to avoid the temptation to spend money you don't have, it may seem logical to cancel your credit cards entirely.
-But by keeping your accounts open and not running up any more charges, you can improve your credit scores.
+But by keeping your accounts open and not running up any more charges, you can help your credit scores.

 This is because of something called your credit utilization rate (or debt-to-credit ratio), which compares the amount of credit you are using to your total available credit.
 It is better to have a lower credit utilization rate.
 By keeping your credit card accounts open but not adding to your balance, you have a higher available credit and a lower debt-to-credit ratio.